Marker Logo

 Erected by Smithsonian Institution.

 Location.
 38° 55.846′ N, 77° 3.154′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Smithsonian National Zoo.
-Marker can be reached from Olmsted Walk, 0.3 miles east of Connecticut Avenue Northwest, on the right when traveling east.
+It can be reached from Olmsted Walk 0.3 miles east of Connecticut Avenue Northwest, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 3001 Connecticut Ave NW, Washington DC 20008, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), October 22, 2021
+Photographed by Devry Becker Jones (CC0), October 22, 2021

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on October 22, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 54 times since then and 9 times this year.
+This page has been viewed 149 times since then and 8 times this year.
 Photos: 1, 2. submitted on October 22, 2021, by Devry Becker Jones of Washington, District of Columbia.